DivyaPuraswani/Android-Currency-Converter-App/README.md

 The following *required* functionality is complete:

-* [ ] User can enter a amount in USD, choose a country for which USD can be converted into Candian Dollar, India Rupee and Euro.
+* [ ] Users can enter an amount in USD, choose a country for which USD can be converted into Candian Dollar, India Rupee and Euro.

 ## Video Walkthrough